 Pittsburgh Opera's Pull Back the Curtain was a weekly glimpse behind the scenes of opera life.

-These free livestreams are free were supported in part by donations via Pittsburgh Opera’s new ‘one-click giving’ platform.
+These free livestreams were supported in part by donations via Pittsburgh Opera’s new ‘one-click giving’ platform.

 Beginning Thursday, July 23rd at 4:00PM Eastern time, Pittsburgh Opera began Livestreaming a free weekly web series called Pull Back the Curtain.

-Hosted by Pittsburgh Opera Manager of Artistic Operations Rob Boldin, each week Rob interviews special guests from the opera community – singers, musicians, stage directors, and more.
-The lively discussions give viewers behind-the-scenes looks at what it’s like being an opera singer, how operas are made, and why opera has thrived for centuries.
+Hosted by Pittsburgh Opera's Director of Artistic Operations Rob Boldin, each week Rob interviewed special guests from the opera community – singers, musicians, stage directors, and more.
+The lively discussions gave viewers behind-the-scenes looks at what it’s like being an opera singer, how operas are made, and why opera has thrived for centuries.

 Each episode was broadcasted on Pittsburgh Opera’s Facebook page, before being syndicated to YouTube and hosted on this webpage